radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 Until the Midi Interface connects to GrandOrgue each button will illuminate when pressed for testing the button and LED operation.

-Once GrandOrgue is running the push button LEDs may be loaded by GrandOrgue midi note on or midi note off messages, the value field 0-127 is ignored.
+Once GrandOrgue is running the push button LEDs may be loaded by GrandOrgue 'Midi note on' or 'Midi note off' messages, the value field 0-127 is ignored.

-Buttons generate midi note messages on the configured midi channel plus 8.
+Buttons generate midi note messages on the configured keyboard midi channel plus 8.

 The first button (00) in the series acts as a shift key.
-When button 00 is held in, any other button pressed generates is midi note +64.
-The shift feature may be used to save console buttons.
+When button 00 is held in, any other button pressed generates its midi note +64.
+The shift feature may be used to economise on the number of console buttons.
 For example a '+1' button may be configured to act as '-1' when shift is pressed.

 When a button is held for longer than 4 seconds its midi note is set to auto repeat at 0.5 second intevals.
 Auto repeat may be useful for adjusting the metronome tempo.